xenanetworks/tdl-xoa-python-script-library/README.md

-# Xena OpenAutomation Script Example Library
+# Xena OpenAutomation Python Script Example Library

+> [!IMPORTANT]
+> ``xoa-driver`` package has been discontinued and is replaced by ``tdl-xoa-driver``.
+Please ``pip uninstall  xoa-driver`` from your environment and ``pip install tdl-xoa-driver``.
+The APIs and imports remain the same so you don't need to change your scripts.

 ## Introduction

-This repository includes examples of using [XOA Python API](https://docs.xenanetworks.com/projects/xoa-python-api), aka. [xoa-driver](https://pypi.org/project/xoa-driver/)
+This repository includes examples of using [XOA Driver](https://docs.xenanetworks.com/projects/tdl-xoa-driver), aka. [tdl-xoa-driver](https://pypi.org/project/tdl-xoa-driver/)

 ## Script Description